marquies/recognizer2/README.md

 To execute the application as standalone, create a jar with all the dependencies.

+***Note for macOS users**: due to security settings, you have to allow camera access and restart the application*

 > gradle fatJar

 Executue with ``java -jar libs/recognizer2-VERSION.jar``